myarotskaya/architecture-center/docs/data/technology-choices/data-warehouses.md

 - Do you want a managed service rather than managing your own servers?

 - Are you working with extremely large data sets or highly complex, long-running queries?
-If yes, narrow your options to those under MPP capabilities.
+If yes, consider an MPP option.

 - For a large data set, is the data source structured or unstructured?
 Unstructured data may need to be processed in a big data environment such as Spark on HDInsight, Azure Databricks, Hive LLAP on HDInsight, or Azure Data Lake Analytics.
 All of these can serve as ELT (Extract, Load, Transform) and ETL (Extract, Transform, Load) engines.
 They can output the processed data into structured data, making it easier to load into SQL Data Warehouse or one of the other options.
 For structured data, SQL Data Warehouse has a performance tier called Optimized for Compute, for compute-intensive workloads requiring ultra-high performance.

 - Do you want to separate your historical data from your current, operational data?
 If so, select one of the options where [orchestration](pipeline-orchestration-data-movement.md) is required.
-These are standalone warehouses optimized for heavy read access and best suited as a separate historical data store.
+These are standalone warehouses optimized for heavy read access, and are best suited as a separate historical data store.

 - Do you need to integrate data from several sources, beyond your OLTP data store?
 If so, consider options that easily integrate multiple data sources.

 - Do you have a multi-tenancy requirement?
 If so, SQL Data Warehouse is not ideal for this requirement.
 For more information, see [SQL Data Warehouse Patterns and Anti-Patterns](https://blogs.msdn.microsoft.com/sqlcat/2017/09/05/azure-sql-data-warehouse-workload-patterns-and-anti-patterns/).